 2011: UN Summit on Non-communicable Diseases held in New York.
 Salt reduction listed as one of the most important and cost effective ways to reduce blood pressure and CVD around the world.

-2012: The American Heart Association reaffirmed its 2011 sodium reduction advice to limit sodium consumption to <1,500mg per day, as a rebuttal to some misleading papers published in 2011-12.
+2012: American Heart Association reaffirms its 2011 sodium reduction advice to limit sodium consumption to [PDF 753KB], as a rebuttal to some misleading papers published in 2011-12.

 2013: The Department of Health agree to review all of the 2012 salt reduction targets, as well as the development of a new target for meat extracts.

 2013: The WHO issue new guidance on dietary salt and potassium, stating that adults should consume less that 2,000mg sodium (5g salt) and at least 3,510mg of potassium per day.

 2013: The Department of Health announce a new Salt Strategy to help cut salt consumption by a quarter.
 The government pledge to; revise the 2012 salt targets by the end of the year, set new maximum targets for the most popular dishes in an attempt to push the catering sector to do more, and increase sign up through the Responsibility Deal.

 2013: A paper was published by Action on Salt in the BMJ Open, looking at the salt content in UK bread between 2001 and 2011.
 The survey found that the salt content of bread has reduced over time, demonstrating that a target-based approach to salt reduction can lead to reductions being made.